Xiangxingqian/EHB/README.md

 # EHBDorid
-An implementation on EHB Testing for Android App
+EHBDroid is an Android Testing tool implementing on EHB testing approach